Graph quilting: graphical model selection from partially observed covariances: Proofs of Main Results

 \begin{proof}[Proof of Lemma~\ref{lemma:gqlassoexun}] The maximum in Equation~(\ref{eq:l1gq}), if it exists, is unique because the objective function is strictly concave as its log-determinant component is strictly concave.
 To see that the maximum is achieved, first note that, for $\lambda_{ij} > 0, \forall (i,j)\in O$, Lagrangian duality lets us rewrite Equation~(\ref{eq:l1gq}) as

-for some $C(\Lambda) < \infty$.
-This representation shows that the off-diagonal elements of $\Theta$ are bounded within the weighted $\ell_1$-ball, meaning that only $\{\Theta_{ii}\}_{i\in V}$ might potentially diverge to infinity, and thereby the objective function.
-However, we have
+for some scalar $C(\Lambda) < \infty$ depending on the penalty matrix $\Lambda$.
+This representation shows that the off-diagonal elements of $\Theta$ are bounded within the weighted $\ell_1$-ball, meaning that only the diagonals $\{\Theta_{ii}\}_{i\in V}$ might potentially diverge to infinity.
+We have